Clay pigeon floor procedure

 The clay pigeon floor procedure is a rare maneuver employed to gain political leverage in the United States Senate.
-The name comes by analogy with the clay target which shatters when hit in skeet shooting.
+The name is an analogy to the clay target that shatters upon impact in skeet shooting.
 In the procedure, an amendment comprising multiple proposals is shattered by demand of a single Senator into individual components to be discussed separately.
-By pre-agreement, a vote to limit total debate on the amendment is taken.
-Requiring a supermajority of 60 votes to abbreviate debate, all components are due for vote at the end of the allotted time.
+A pre-agreed vote is taken to limit the total debate on the amendment.
+This requires a supermajority of 60 votes to abbreviate the debate, and all components are scheduled for a vote at the end of the allotted time.

 Instances

 Two distinct goals have been recognized in the history of the procedure.
 Because individual features of an amendment are exposed to public airing, the process may coerce greater accountability.
 By contrast, in its most recent engagement, the Democratic majority used the tactic to curtail debate on immigration reform, thereby containing opposition.